-When all the air has been exhausted from the Cooker by means of the vent pipe and Automatic Air Vent, the pressure control weight must be placed on the vent pipe and heat turned to high.
+When all the air has been exhausted from the Cooker by means of the petcock and Automatic Air Vent, the petcock knob must be turned to closed position.
 The Automatic Air Vent and the metal plunger inserted in the aperture then rises, thus sealing the Cooker.